How to Use BU Libraries Search

 Including as many words from the title or an author name in your search is a good place to start.
 For articles, you may have success copying and pasting the article title from a citation, or even the entire citation.

 If you know the exact title (or exact portion of a title) you can use quotation marks around your search [Examples: “A Brief History of Time”, “Huckleberry Finn”], but note that variations in spelling and punctuation can prevent a match to the proper result.

 The Material Type filter can also quickly limit results to articles, books, or other types of resources.

 Doing research on a topic?

 Start with a broad search and narrow down using some of these methods:

 - Look for related subject terms.
 Items you find in BU Libraries Search have been tagged with subject terms by a variety of organizations.
 For example, when searching for World War II related materials, books may use the subject “World War (1939-1945)”, whereas peer-reviewed articles may use “World War II”.
-Other records may be missing subjects but contain search matches in a title or abstract field.
+Other records may be missing subjects but contain words that match your search in the title or abstract.

 - Consider limiting to peer-reviewed articles or to a certain material type (books, articles, etc.).

 You can find subject-specific assistance within our Research Guides.

 BU Libraries can get it for you through our Interlibrary Loan Services.
 If you’ve identified an article or other resource you’d like to request within BU Libraries Search, once you’ve signed in you’ll find a link to request the item.

 See our Interlibrary Borrowing Help for further assistance.

 You can also search beyond BU for books and more using WorldCat Discovery.

 BU Libraries Search allows you to save results, set notifications for newly added resources, and export results to reference managers.
 See more details here.